History of Jimmy Kimmel in Timeline

 October 2013: "Kids Table" Controversy

-2013: Honorary Degree from UNLV
+2013: Received honorary degree from UNLV

-September 18, 2016: Hosts the 68th Primetime Emmy Awards
+September 18, 2016: Hosted 68th Primetime Emmy Awards

-2016: Host of the Primetime Emmy Awards
+2016: Hosted Primetime Emmy Awards

-February 26, 2017: Hosts the 89th Academy Awards
+February 26, 2017: Hosted 89th Academy Awards

 On February 26, 2017, Jimmy Kimmel hosted the 89th edition of the Academy Awards ceremony.

-April 21, 2017: Birth of Son William "Billy" John
+April 21, 2017: Birth of son William "Billy" John

-2017: Host of the Academy Awards
+2017: Hosted Academy Awards

-March 4, 2018: Hosts the 90th Academy Awards
+March 4, 2018: Hosted 90th Academy Awards

 On March 4, 2018, Jimmy Kimmel hosted the 90th edition of the Academy Awards ceremony.